aghad/ZoomScheduler/README.md

 We will be using the programming language Swift to create a native iOS application.
 Zoom meetings will be stored offline using [Realm](https://realm.io) -local database for mobile.

 **Input/Output**\
 You can add Zoom meetings through filling out a form, where strings can be input for the meeting name, and options such as the day of the week will be selected using a picker view, which will be represented by an Int.
-The meetings you add will be displayed in a schedule like fashion, ordered by day chronologically./
+The meetings you add will be displayed in a schedule like fashion, ordered by day chronologically.

 **Design Patterns**